AMI-system/ami_setup/crontab_schedule_scripts/README.md

   1. Read the config file to get the sunset and sunrise times.
   2. Access the user crontab and delete any jobs related to motion.
   3. Define the start job which will start the motion software, update the camera settings, and switch on the lights.
-  4. Set the cron job times, it will run at today’s sunset (exact minute and hour) on Mon, Wed, Frid (1,3,5).
+  4. Set the cron job times, it will run at today’s sunset (exact minute and hour) on Mon, Wed, Fri (1,3,5).
   5. Define the end job which will stop the motion and switch off the lights.
   6. Set the cron job times, it will run at tomorrow’s sunrise (exact minute, but hour – 1) on Tue, Thu, Sat (2,4,6).
   7. Finally, it saves the job in the crontab.